avahoffman/urban-weed-genomics/bash/README.md

 # *First*: A Note on File Naming :sparkles:

-In this experiment, I used quaddRAD library prep to prepare the sample DNA.
+In this experiment, we used quaddRAD library prep to prepare the sample DNA.
 This means that there were both two unique outer barcodes (typical Illumina barcodes) *AND* two unique inner barcodes (random barcode bases inside the adapters) for each sample - over 1700 to be exact!

 The sequencing facility demultiplexes samples based on the outer barcodes (typically called 5nn and i7nn).
 Once this is done, each file still contains a mix of the inner barcodes.
-I will refer to these as “sublibraries” because they are sort of halfway demultiplexed.
+We will refer to these as “sublibraries” because they are sort of halfway demultiplexed.
 I separate them out bioinformatically later.